feelpp/feelpp-book/QuickReference/integrals.md

-# Operators Operators
+# Operators
-## Project project
+## Projection
-It is also possible to make projections with the library.
+It is also possible to make projections with the library using the keywords project() or on()

 **Interface***
 ```cpp